timdavish/auto-suggest/README.md

-# Auto Suggest
+# Suggester

-Auto Suggest is a lightweight module for giving query suggestions.
+Suggester is a lightweight module for giving query suggestions.